DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/NexusMods page.md

 ### **Roadmap**:

-* 0.7.5 - whole vanilla NPC graphics
+* ~~0.7.0 - one look only clothes + 1st GitHub release~~ 26.1.2025
+* 0.7.4 - final mod content before internal testing and debugging
+* 0.7.4-beta.7 - final private internal version, synchro with GitHub and upcoming NexusMods release
-* 0.8.0 - release
+* 0.8.0 - wide public release on NexusMods
-* 0.9.0 - marriage
+* 0.9.0 - marriage update
+* 1.0.0 - whole vanilla NPC graphics
-* X.X.X - more sprites & portaites - won't happen any time soon
+* ~~X.X.X - more sprites & portaites - won't happen any time soon~~

 ### **Compactibility with other mods:**

-SVE - this mod was created as an add-on NPC for SVE, so it should be fully compactible (there *might* be bugs, as not 100% of the SV or SVE content was tested; if you report them, I'll try my best to fix them)
+SVE - this mod was created as an add-on NPC for SVE, so it should be fully compactible (there *might* be bugs, as not 100% of the SV nor SVE content was tested; if you report them, I'll try my best to fix them)
 RSV - should be fully compactible (there might be bugs; if you report them, I'll try my best to fix them) ES - should be fully compactible (there might be bugs; if you report them, I'll try my best to fix them) Other NPC mods: